Island chain strategy: Third island chain

-Proposed Fourth and Fifth Island Chains
+Proposed fourth and fifth island chains

-The Asia Maritime Transparency Initiative (AMTI), a group under the Center for Strategic and International Studies, argues that a fourth and a fifth island chain should be added to an overall understanding of Chinese maritime strategy in the Indo-Pacific.
+The Asia Maritime Transparency Initiative, a group under the Center for Strategic and International Studies, argues that a fourth and a fifth island chain should be added to an overall understanding of Chinese maritime strategy in the Indo-Pacific.
 Whereas the first three island chains are located in the Pacific Ocean, these two newly proposed ones are in the Indian Ocean, which would reflect the growing Chinese interest in the region.

 The proposed fourth chain would include places like Lakshadweep, the Maldives and Diego Garcia to disrupt the String of Pearls waypoints towards the Persian Gulf such as the Gwadar Port and Hambantota; while the proposed fifth chain would originate from Camp Lemonnier in the Gulf of Aden, around the Horn of Africa and along the entire East African coastline through the Mozambique Channel (between Mozambique and Madagascar, including the Comoro Islands) towards South Africa, to encircle the Chinese naval base at Doraleh, Djibouti and sabotage China's trade with Africa.

 Target and events

-The primary target of the doctrine was originally the Soviet Union; however, additional targets also included the People's Republic of China, Vietnam, Russia and North Korea.
+The primary target of the doctrine was originally the largest communist country, the Soviet Union.
+However, additional targets also included the other communist countries like the China, Laos, Vietnam, and North Korea.
 After the dissolution of the Soviet Union in 1991 and China's economic prominence in the early 21st century, China became the major target of the doctrine.